 Here in Illinois we can go from 38 degrees on Friday to 70 degrees on Sunday.
 With the wild changes in the weather, and never really knowing what to expect, cold weather gear is often easily misplaced.
 Personally, I can never have too many scarves or gloves.
 For just a couple dollars, it’s easy to pick up a cute scarf or a pair of warm gloves or even a fun Monster hat…

 When I first met my partner, he thought I was nuts for always wanting to buy blankets whenever I saw them on deep discount.
 Now that we have children, though, he sees the light.
 We have blankets in each of our cars for emergencies, we use blankets on the kids in their car seats, we need extra blankets whenever a child is sick, the list goes on and on.
-You can never go wrong with a cute throw blanket and you can usually find one for $5 or less (especially if you work Black Friday deals like I do!)
+You can never go wrong with a cute throw blanket and you can usually find one for $5 or less (especially if you use this money-saving Christmas trick like I do!)

 Now I know this blog is all about saving time while also saving money, but hear me out – for just a few dollars you can pick up a mason jar (unless you’re already a jar hoarder like me!) fill it with cocoa mix and marshmallows, throw a pretty ribbon on it, and call it a day.
 For those of you wanting to really impress, you can also include a mini bottle of Bailey’s Irish Cream.
 Yum!

 Like blankets, I’m a firm believer that you can never have too many photo frames.
 If you’re Facebook friends with your Secret Santa receiver, you could even go the extra mile and print a picture for them to put in the frame.
 Even just a frame, though, is always a great gift and you can often find them on clearance at places like Hobby Lobby.
 It’s important to have frames for those extra special moments…